ผ่าตัดเปลี่ยนกระจกตา DSAEK ขั้นตอน ข้อดี พักฟื้น - Dsaek Corneal Transplant

 Why DSAEK?

-In the past, ophthalmologists treated corneal edema from an iridocorneal endothelial syndrome, Fuchs’ endothelial corneal dystrophy, congenital hereditary endothelial dystrophy, or posterior corneal scarring due to infection or injury abnormalities with full-thickness cornea transplant (penetrating keratoplasty: PKP), leaving large slow-healing corneal wounds, requiring many stitches for wound closure, and taking a long recovery period, while affecting vision acuity and have a high rate of infection-related surgical stitches.
+In the past, ophthalmologists used full-thickness cornea transplants (penetrating keratoplasty: PKP) to treat corneal edema from an iridocorneal endothelial syndrome, Fuchs’ endothelial corneal dystrophy, congenital hereditary endothelial dystrophy, or posterior corneal scarring caused by infection or injury abnormalities.
+This resulted in large, slow-healing corneal wounds, took a long visual recovery period, affected vision acuity and had a higher rate of suture-related infection.

-DSAEK removes only the posterior cornea layers 4-5 and transplants healthy donor corneas through a 3-4 mm. single side incision, preserving the remaining healthy anterior cornea layers, requiring no wound stitching, shortening recovery time, minimizing impact on eyesight, lowering the risk of infectious complications, and restoring vision acuity quickly.
+DSAEK removes only the posterior cornea layers 4-5 and transplants a thin sheet of healthy donor corneas through a 3-4 mm side incision, preserving the remaining healthy anterior cornea layers, requiring no wound stitching between donor and cornea, shortening recovery time, lowering the risk of graft rejection, decreasing the risk of surgical wound infection, enabling a stronger cornea while reducing the risk of serious complications, and restoring vision quickly.

 What causes corneal endothelial dysfunction?